-The people in white lab coats have designed the UnikoinGold token as a decentralised ERC20 token on the Ethereum blockchain.
+The people in white lab coats have designed the UnikoinGold token as a decentralised ERC20 token on the distributed server processing system Ethereum blockchain.
 It will also be the only coin used on a new skill-based platform.
 As the website states:

 “UnikoinGold will power the most immersive live betting platform for esports”

 The plan is to release 1 billion Unikoin Gold tokens during the August crowd sale.
 It’s the first time that Cuban has shown interest in an ICO of this nature.

 Want to learn more about UnikoinGold?
 Click this link to get a cryptocurrency lesson including a white paper, and a page called competitors, warning punters that the irritant skin betting market is offering customers cryptocurrency as a viable deposit and withdrawal method.

 According to research from Eilers & Krejick Gaming, regulated sportsbook style wagering on esports events will generate between $11.5 & $16.4 billion in handle by 2020.

 The Malta Gaming Authority and the Esports Betting Integrity Coalition Ink Memorandum of Understanding